How can I find out about being a dietitian and being a nutritionist?

-Some students do attend conferences to present their projects eg BDA The Association of UK Dietitians Research Symposium, and British Association For Parenteral And Enteral Nutrition (BAPEN).
+Some students do attend conferences to present their projects eg BDA Research Symposium, and British Association For Parenteral And Enteral Nutrition (BAPEN).

 Is there a Dietetics/Nutrition society or group we can be part of?

-Yes there is, it is organised by the students for the students.
+Yes there is a Dietetics society, it is organised by the students for the students.